One Farm’s Mission to Spread the Vision of a Food Secure Hawai‘i

 Now a diverse farming operation, ‘MA Farm grows Japanese cucumbers, tomatoes, arugula, and seven different types of lettuces that they use in what they call their Hawaiian Rainbow Mix.
 You can shop for their produce online at www.mafarm.org.
 You can also find them at the Kailua Farmers Market.

-During the COVID pandemic, farms like ‘MA Farm was able to provide food for Oʻahu residents.
-By selling at farmers markets and donating produce, Cambell experienced firsthand, how Hawaiʻi relies on mainland imports and how critical it is to continue the momentum of buying local and building a resilience.
+During the pandemic, ‘MA Farm was able to provide food for Oʻahu residents by selling at farmers markets and donating produce.
+Cambell experienced firsthand, how Hawaiʻi relies on mainland imports and how critical it is to continue the momentum of buying local and building a resilience.
 Cambell hopes that future generations will pick up farming.
 “It’s just the pono [right] thing to do,” Campbell expresses.
 “We need to grow our food here on the ‘āina.”
-Cambell expresses.

 41-539 Makakalo Street, Waimanalo, HI